 Biodiversity data clearly meets at least three of these criteria.
 With respect to volume, since the late 1990s, the rapid growth and scale of biodiversity information has become challenging to manage (Fig. 1).
 Today, Neotoma holds over 14,000 datasets containing more than 18 million individual occurrence records and associated spatial, temporal, and taxonomic attributes, corresponding to an average growth rate of 1,825 occurrences per day for the past 27 years.
 All records in Neotoma were originally gathered during fieldwork (e.g. sediment cores, paleontological or archaeological digs, or other efforts) -- techniques that require large expenditures of time and effort (Glew et al., 2002).
 GBIF houses digital records of well over 700 million digital records of field observations, living and fossil specimens, and reports from the scientific literature.
 Since its conception in the early 2000s, GBIF’s holdings have grown nearly 300%, from about 180 million records in 2001 to over 700 million records in 2016.
 GBIF includes both contemporary and historical observations, though 98.9% of its holdings are from 1900 onwards.

 Biodiversity data also has a high variety, complicated by many interrelationships.
 As shown in Figure 2a, Neotoma’s holdings feature 23 dataset categories.
 Categories are separated for different taxonomic groups (e.g. plants, vertebrates, diatoms, ostracodes), fossil sizes (microfossils vs. macrofossils), geochronological datasets used to estimate time, and physical and geochemical measurements such as X-ray fluorescence (XRF) and loss-on-ignition (LOI).
 Each dataset type has somewhat different metadata requirements and is managed by different sets of Data Stewards and virtual Constituent Databases within Neotoma (Williams et al. in prep.)
 GBIF delineates nine record classes, including human observations, living and fossil specimens, literature review, and machine measurements (Figure 2b).
 Though the records coexist in GBIF, they are distinct, derived using different protocols by different communities of researchers.
 Moreover, the data is both spatial and temporal.
 All of Neotoma’s records and 87.6% of GBIF’s records are georeferenced.
 Digital representations of spatial phenomena must grapple with unique challenges, including discrete representations of continuous physical processes, correlations between parameters in space and time, and differences in scale, that make storage and management difficult (Yang et al., 2011a).
-Finally, occurrence data represents the work of many dispersed individual researchers and research teams – the ‘long tail’ of ecological data (Hampton et al. 2014; Heidorn, 2008.
+Finally, occurrence data represents the work of many dispersed individual researchers and research teams – the ‘long tail’ of ecological data (Hampton et al. 2014; Heidorn, 2008).
 While controlled vocabularies and defined data structures help to efficiently assemble large numbers of records, nearly every record was collected, analyzed, and published by a different scientist.
 While some scientists have contributed many datasets to occurrence databases, most have contributed only a handful.
 The median number of datasets contributed per investigator to Neotoma is two and the third quantile value is just seven datasets.
 While specific metadata is scarce, each researcher is likely to use somewhat different equipment, employ different lab procedures, follow different taxonomic guidelines, and utilize different documentation practices, contributing to variation among datasets.